Miss Hokusai: Plot

 The film also explores the relationship between O-Ei, Tetsuzo, and her half-sister O-Nao from her father's first marriage.
 O-Nao is blind from birth and sickly, but Tetsuzo, who is afraid of death and disease and hates the sick, never visits her.
 O-Ei takes care of her by taking her to Ryōgoku Bridge, describing the landscapes and making her touch, listen and feel the world.
 When O-Ei's younger sister falls ill, she convinces her father to finally visit, and he even paints a picture of a protective deity.
 But the little girl does not recover and passes away.
 She enters the studio in the form of a strong gust of wind, leaving behind on the floor a single tsubaki flower her older sister once gave her.

 O-Ei remains single and is not interested in romantic relationships.
 She gains the interest of one of the male painters who often visits her father.
 However, O-Ei is interested in a different man.
 She attempts to pursue him, even taking the uncharacteristic effort to dress up to go to a show with him, but ultimately gives up her pursuit after seeing him with another woman.
 Her father entrusts her with orders for erotic shunga prints, and customers reproach O-Ei's drawings for being too coldly executed.
 She visits a male prostitute in an attempt to gain sexual experience to improve her erotic painting techniques, but in the end she remains uninterested in sexuality.

 The film ends by detailing the fates of the main characters.
 Tetsuzo, who became Hokusai, died at the age of 90.
-On his deathbed, he humbly lamented that if only he had lived for 5-10 more years, he might have become a great artist.
+On his deathbed, he humbly lamented that if only he had lived for 5–10 more years, he might have become a great artist.
 Zenjiro gained some fame from painting women.
 He died a year before Tetsuzo.
-O-Ei got married, but it didn't work out.
+O-Ei got married, but it did not work out.
 She returned to Tetsuzo's workshop, surviving him by nine years.
 One summer's day in 1857, she went for a walk and disappeared.
 The exact circumstances and place of her death are unknown.